-Often the solution of a similar riddle asks for the application of a particular trick.
-Here, for instance, one may notice that one must buy 3 sparrows each time one buys a goose - that gives 4 fowls for 4 dinars - and 3 sparrows for each two hens - 5 fowls for 5 dinar,
+one buys a goose-that gives 4 fowls for 4 dinars-and 3 sparrows for each two hens-5 fowls for 5 dinars.

 Such "recreational problems" (as they came to be called after having been adopted into a mathematical culture rooted in school, where their role was to procure mathematical fun) had a double function in the milieu where they originated.
-On one hand, they served training - even in today's school, a lion that eats three math teachers an hour may be a welcome variation on kids receiving 3 sweets a day.
-On the other, and in particular (since the central tricks rarely served in practical computation), they allowed the members of the profession to feel like "truly expert calculators" - a parallel to what was said above on the role of Sumerian and "too advanced" mathematics for the Old Babylonian scribes.
+On one hand, they served training-even in today's school, a lion that eats three math teachers an hour may be a welcome variation on kids receiving 3 sweets a day.
+On the other, and in particular (since the central tricks rarely served in practical computation), they allowed the members of the profession to feel like "truly expert calculators"-a parallel to what was said above on the role of Sumerian and "too advanced" mathematics for the Old Babylonian scribes.

-At some moment between 2200 and 1800 BCE, the Akkadian surveyors invented the trick that was later called "the Akkadian method", that is, the quadratic completion; around 1800, a small number of geometrical riddles about squares, rectangles and circles circulated whose solution was based on this trick.
-A shared characteristic of these riddles was to consider solely elements that are directly present in the figures - for instance the side or all four sides of a square, never "3 times the area" or " $\frac{1}{3}$ of the area".
+At some moment between 2200 and 1800 BCE, the Akkadian surveyors invented the trick that was later called "the Akkadian method," that is, the quadratic completion; around 1800, a small number of geometrical riddles about squares, rectangles and circles circulated whose solution was based on this trick.
+A shared characteristic of these riddles was to consider solely elements that are directly present in the figures-for instance the side or all four sides of a square, never "3 times the area" or " $\frac{1}{3}$ of the area."
 We may say that the problems are defined without coefficients, of, alternatively, with "natural" coefficients.